 The use of pyrotechnics, including fireworks, is prohibited unless approved by the Safety Officer or designee.
 Information and a request for an open flame/pyrotechnic permit can be obtained by visiting https://risk.uni.edu/open-flame; and see the “Support Guide”.

 All appliances must be UL (Underwriters Laboratories) listed.

 Building light bulbs shall not be replaced with higher wattage bulbs than those for which the fixture was designed.

 Room switches and outlets shall not be modified.

 Electrical space heaters generally are not allowed in any University buildings.
 Exceptions to allow the use of space heaters can only be granted by authorization from the requesting employee’s/student’s division head (8.11 Energy Efficiency Policy).
 Should an exception be granted, space heaters must be connected directly to wall outlets and are to be disconnected at night or when leaving the area.
 Electric space heaters must be UL listed and equipped with tip over protection.
 The use of extension cords with space heaters is prohibited.
-Electrical heaters may not be used in residence halls unless authorized by the Executive Director of DOR or designee.
+Electrical heaters may not be used in residence halls unless authorized by the Executive Director of UHD or designee.

 Natural trees and resinous greenery are prohibited for use as holiday decorations in all university buildings, unless authorized by the Safety Officer or designee.

 Artificial trees or other decorations must be flame proof.

 All lighting used on artificial trees must be UL listed sets and be checked annually for frayed wires, loose connections and broken sockets.

 Lighting on artificial trees and other decorations must be disconnected at night or when the area is expected to be vacant for longer than an hour.